IttsGod/CS-Skin-Investment-Calculator/README.md

 ## Usage

-Download the update.exe, and the settings.txt files
+Download the update.exe, and the settings.txt files from the latest release.

 Now, create a Excel file containing your investments, Amounts and the buy price.
 Make sure the item name is the exact item name, otherwise it wont work!